silverton-io/buz-docs/blog/contract-powered-platform/index.md

 These workflows have significantly improved my work life, I know they've improved my colleages', and it's probably just a matter of time before they improve yours too.

-The fun part is the numerous other implications (such as ML/AI) that schematized data platforms can empower - it still feels like this ecosystem is just getting started.
+The fun part is it feels like this ecosystem is just getting started, and there are **so** many additional implications for the better.
 It's not a new or original concept by any means.
-But as data management capabililities at Non-Goog's progress, it will be a consistent solution for consistent pain.
+But as data management capabililities at Non-Google companies progress, it will be a consistent solution for consistent pain.

 **Some other reading, if you want to dive in:**